What Is Continuous Testing?

 - Reduce costs.

 Automated tools help software developers make better release decisions with in-the-moment feedback about critical software defects.
-Continuous testing reduces costly manual testing.
+Continuous testing in Agile reduces costly manual testing.
 It balances the demand for quick delivery of features with high-quality code.

 By treating test code as if it were production code, faulty code rarely finds its way into a production environment.
-Before software is ready to be released into the wild, continuous testing can give software vendors confidence that code changes will have maximum impact with minimal risk to their business's bottom line.
+Before software is ready to be released into the wild, testing continuously can give software vendors confidence that code changes will have maximum impact with minimal risk to their business's bottom line.

 [Related Blog: Manual Testing vs. Automated Testing vs. Continuous Testing]